If you are having problems logging in, please call HIA helpdesk on 1300 650 620 during business hours.

 The same principle applies to wall fittings.
 Wall-mounted lights tend to accentuate minor imperfections not normally seen in the walls.
 In addition, high-output light sources can be more severe in their effect because they create deeper shadows.
 Soft, low-wattage diffused lighting provides the best results.

-The HIA Guide to Materials and Workmanship [LINK TO RELEVANT RESOUCE IN THE HIA SHOP] contains information on glancing light and plaster finishes that may assist the installer.
+The HIA Guide to Materials and Workmanship contains information on glancing light and plaster finishes that may assist the installer available at HIA products.

 More articles on:

 No matter the size of the job, a watertight building contract is critical to protect your business, and the current climate presents a great opportunity to go digital with your contracts.